babymastodon/velo-drive/README.md

 ## Contributing

-Contributions are welcome — especially those aimed at **refactoring the AI-slop** into something more maintainable and pleasant to work with.
+Contributions are welcome — especially from people building a bank of **ZWO workouts and training plans**.

-Improving readability, organization, device support, or the UX would all be meaningful contributions.
+Refactors, device support, and UX improvements are also meaningful contributions.

 ## License